onosproject/onos-config/docs/contributing.md

 #### 2. Revert the prior commit(s)

-If the commit you wish to rever it a merge commit, run this:
+If the commit you wish to revert it a merge commit, run this:

 ```sh
 # SHA is the hash of the merge commit you wish to revert